derhuerst/data-down-actions-up/readme.md

 ![ISC-licensed](https://img.shields.io/github/license/derhuerst/data-down-actions-up.svg)
 [![chat on gitter](https://badges.gitter.im/derhuerst.svg)](https://gitter.im/derhuerst)

-@maxogden, @yoshuawuyts and other great people have shaped this notion of **[*Data Down, Actions Up™*](https://github.com/maxogden/yo-yo#yo-yojs), a paradigm to organize your frontend components**.
+@maxogden, @yoshuawuyts and other people have shaped the notion of **[*Data Down, Actions Up™*](https://github.com/maxogden/yo-yo#yo-yojs), a paradigm to organize your frontend components**.
 In order to keep code maintainable, it encourages you to follow the following principles:

 - Make your components pure.
-They receive arguments and return a tree of DOM or [`virtual-dom`](https://github.com/Matt-Esch/virtual-dom#virtual-dom) nodes.
+They receive arguments and compute a tree of DOM or [`virtual-dom`](https://github.com/Matt-Esch/virtual-dom#virtual-dom) nodes.
 - Pass all data (often called "state") necessary to render the component as the first argument.
 - Pass all functions that mutate this data (often called "actions"), as the second argument, grouped in an object.

-This module enforces this pattern. **During development, it makes `data` immutable and asserts that every item in `actions` is a function.** In the production build, it will simply return the component, leading to no runtime overhead.
+This module enforces the pattern. **During development, it makes `data` immutable and asserts that every item in `actions` is a function.** In the production build, it will simply return the component, leading to almost no runtime overhead.

 ## Installing